Why Do the Dunes of Sossusvlei Glow Red at Sunrise

 Wake up early – the sunrise here is worth every lost minute of sleep.

-Bring a wide-angle camera – if you want to capture the vastness of the horizon and the play of light on the sand.
+Bring a wide-angle camera – if you want to capture the endless horizon and the play of light on the sand.

-Be ready for silence – the greatest beauty of this place isn’t just in the colours, but in the feeling that the world has stopped breathing for a moment.
+Be ready for silence – the greatest beauty of this place is not only in the colours, but in the feeling that the world has stopped breathing for a moment.

-To be in Sossusvlei at sunrise or sunset is not just a view.
-It’s an inner experience.
-That particular feeling that you’re witnessing something bigger than yourself — the rhythm of the Earth, dancing in colours created long before man.
+To be in Sossusvlei at sunrise or sunset is not just a sight.
+It's an inner experience.
+That peculiar feeling that you are witnessing something greater than yourself — the rhythm of the Earth, dancing in colours created before man.

-If you're ready to experience one of the world’s most magical mornings or evenings, join Panic Frame & Travel.
+If you're ready to experience one of the most magical mornings or evenings in the world, join Panic Frame & Travel.
 The air there is different.
 The light is different.
-And the feeling... is for life.
+And the feeling... is for a lifetime.

 Author: Martin Bonov